ScriptBasic/WinPBX/docs/String Procedures.md

 # <a name="AfxStrRetain"></a>AfxStrRetain

 Returns a string containing only the characters contained in a specified match string.
+Case sensitive.

 ```
 FUNCTION AfxStrRetain (BYREF wszMainStr AS CONST WSTRING, BYREF wszMatchStr AS CONST WSTRING) AS CWSTR